 When you open a new card to take advantage of a balance transfer rate offer, it should just be used for the transfer, nothing else.

-When you make non-promotional rate purchases or cash advances, only your minimum monthly payment will be applied to your 0% APR transfer balance and the rest will go toward the balance with a higher interest rate.
+When you make non-promotional-rate purchases or cash advances, only your minimum monthly payment will be applied to your 0% APR transfer balance; the rest will go toward the balance with a higher interest rate.
 If you’re not careful, this could throw your repayment plan off track.

-Worse, the transferred balance will likely mean the interest free “grace” period for new purchases is not in effect.
-Many card issuers will refrain from charging interest as long as the account holder pays off new balances on or before the due date—this is known as the grace period.
-Because the account has an ongoing balance (the one transferred to take advantage of the 0% offer), you will likely be charged interest on those new purchases from the date of purchase, even if you pay new purchase balances on their due date.
+Worse, the transferred balance will likely mean the interest-free “grace” period for new purchases is not in effect.
+Many card issuers will refrain from charging interest as long as the account holder pays off new balances on or before the due date; this is known as the grace period.
+Because the account has an ongoing balance (the one transferred to take advantage of the 0% offer), you will likely be charged interest on those new purchases from the date of purchase, even if you pay new purchase balances on their due dates.

 There’s a lot to consider when looking for a new credit card, but especially when choosing a balance transfer card.
 These are the most important things to watch for when comparing offers.

 - Minimum credit score requirements: Is the card for someone with fair, good, or excellent credit?
 And how does your credit score line up?

 - Long 0% balance transfer APR period: 12 or 15 months is a common 0% balance transfer APR offer length, but some cards will give you even more time, like the Citi Simplicity Card, which offers a 0% APR for 18 months on eligible balance transfers.